prash930/Grocery_Store_Managment/README.md

 # Grocery Store Management 🛒

 This project is a **MySQL database system** for managing a grocery store.
-It includes the schema, sample queries, and analytical SQL to track sales, products, suppliers, and customers.
+It includes the schema, sample queries, and analytical SQL to track **sales, products, suppliers, employees, and customers**.

 ---

 ## 📌 Features

-* **Database schema** for:
+* **Database schema** includes:

   * Suppliers
   * Categories